discordjs/guide/guide/sequelize/README.md

 Make sure you use version 5 or later of Sequelize!
 Version 4 as used in this guide will pose a security threat.
 You can read more about this issue On the [Sequelize issue tracker](https://github.com/sequelize/sequelize/issues/7310).
 :::

 After you have installed discord.js and Sequelize, you can start with the following skeleton code.
-The comment labels will tell you where to insert code lateron.
+The comment labels will tell you where to insert code later on.

 <!-- eslint-disable require-await -->